Click image above to view video.

 Dustin had never been in a long term or serious relationship before me.
-I don’t know if any of his relationships can be really compared to what I’ve felt with my friends and family over the years.
+I don’t know if any of his past relationships can be really compared to what I’ve felt with my friends and family over the years.
 He spent a lot of time alone as a kid, and grew up between cities, depending on which parent he lived with.
 Part of his childhood was spent in very diverse part of LA, and he was one of the only white kids, and he struggled socially and with self worth.
 I don’t think he ever quite got to be a kid, or feel safe, or to rely on others.
 I have been happy to be a safe place for him, and show him unconditional love, even during the times when, in turn from his upbringing I think, he hasn’t known how to make me feel safe or that I could rely on him.
 I have seen him put in more genuine effort in to self growth and improvement than I’ve seen in any of our friends and peers, and I have a deep admiration for how he conducts himself and how he chooses to treat others, especially after slowly realizing the kind of childhood he had.

 It was right after Dustin revealed to me that he was unhappy that led to the shift in our relationship, that I went to Utah for I think the introduction of the humanity party.
 I had a lot of distaste for the Anonymous presentation.
 It made me feel embarrassed, and I struggled to invest in it, and emotionally I wanted to be back at home with Dustin since I’d just learned he was struggling, and I left early.
 About an hour North of the Salt Lake library, borrowing my mom’s car, I was hit by a drunk driver going 100+mph running from a cop, and subsequently ping-ponged between about 4 other cars.
 The car was totaled, my driver’s seat even snapped behind my back, but I was completely fine.
-It occurred to me pretty quickly that if I hadn’t left the symposium early, I wouldn’t have been there or gotten hit and wrecked mom’s car.
+It occurred to me pretty quickly that if I hadn’t left the symposium early, I wouldn’t have been there or gotten hit and wrecked my mom’s car.
 (I’d rather it be me than others though.
-And my mom’s involvement I think ultimately was lucky for the kid who was responsible.)
+And my mom’s involvement I think ultimately was positive in a way for the kid who was responsible.)

 My dad picked me up from the fire station where I waited, drove me all the way home to Boise, then turned around and went back to Salt Lake.
 My parents have sacrificed much of their time for me, and have consistently been great examples of service and kindness.
 I actually really treasured that ride with my dad, and the things we got to talk about.

 Whoof, I feel so long-winded.
 Anyway, a month or so later, Dustin and I traveled to Europe with my best friend I’d met in Denver.
 Dustin’d had braces since I met him, and got them off just before we left, and I hoped he’d start to see himself as I did, with a little more self-love and see that he’s “worthy” and desirable, so I suggested that while we were in Europe we have an open relationship, so that he could see that other women would want him.
 He didn’t exactly agree, or really respond that I remember, but while we were there I kind of pushed him and my friend together, since I had such love for both of them and wanted them to experience each other as I had.
-It didn’t exactly work, yet it was the start to a very long, very messy experience that I guess I’ll get into later.
+It didn’t exactly work, yet it was the start to a very long, very messy experience that I’ll get into soon.

 Meanwhile, we got back from Europe after a couple months and found another place to live.
 A few months later, it occurred to me that he’d soon want to marry me - even though I was already into the idea, I could sense a shift in how comfortable Dustin felt with me.
 Turns out he had indeed been thinking about it, and we discussed it mutually, right as some MDMA hit.
 One of the first things we talked about was still wanting to experience other people, which makes a lot of sense if you’ve ever tried molly 😂 But also we had it in our heads after Europe, and maybe as a result of our mutual spontaneous / adventure-driven personalities.
 We talked about it more later while sober of course, and I was always glad it was a conversation rather than a stressful yes-or-no proposal.
-Again, makes me feel more free and that our roles are equal!
+Again, it mades me feel more free and that our roles were equal.

 A week or so later, I heard that my friend Kinsey had died.
 I didn’t know what happened for a while, because her LDS family was pretty hush-hush about it, and I imagined it was possibly an overdose or drunk driving accident.
-But I later found out that she’d shot herself.
+But I later found out that she’d shot herself while drunk.
 Another reason to not like guns.
 Even before I knew it was suicide, I was devastated.
 I hadn’t kept in great touch with her since living with Dustin, but we’d visited her, and she’d visited me a few times in Idaho and befriended some of my best friends and high school friends.
 I’d been annoyed with her and ignored her for some months.
 I’d finally reached out a couple weeks before she died, and we had a very brief text conversation.
 I couldn’t help but wonder then if I’d been kinder to her, or a listening ear, she could have turned to me instead of her gun, or even before it came to that.

 I texted Andrew to tell him, since they’d been friends, and he called me two or three months later when he was on a short visit in the US.
 I told him what happened, and that of all things was the last thing I talked to him about.
 I asked him if he was going to the Game of Mortal Life book review thing, and he said he didn’t know.
 We exchanged “I love you”s before hanging up, which I’m grateful for.
 (And now I’m digging in my memory to see if that’s a direct memory, or just a memory of a memory that I had or maybe created... oh well.)

 I really loved reading it though – I remember rolling around in the front yard at the new house we moved in to with some of Dustin’s old friends, and thinking about Dustin every time I read about kids being trained by their parents and the world, away from their true desires.
 Much of Dustin’s personality seems to me as “pure” as a little kid’s.
 Though it has made it hard for him to live in the world at times, I still have always felt like there’s a lot I’ve learned from him about being true to my desires for happiness as an adult.
 It made me want to marry him even more.

 Dustin and I got married about a month after the peer review, on a Tuesday in the courthouse.
 That following weekend we planned a party at our house as a celebration, without any vows or things like that, because tradition is not Dustin’s style.
 I don’t mind sappy public displays of affection so much, but I was not interested in making him feel obligated to do anything he wasn’t compelled to.
 He told me that in his view he was married to me as soon as we decided to be (papers and parties be damned!).
-We both felt like a wedding would be more of a display for others than personal between us as the couple we are, so it was all pretty non-traditional.
+For our relationship we felt like a wedding would be more of a display for others than personal between us as the couple we are, so it was all pretty non-traditional.
 I bought my own ring/s and organized and decorated the party in our back yard with help from my family, made my cake and my dress, and all for cheap!

 The day before the party, I already had friends in town, including my best friend who’d gone with us to Europe.
 (She actually officiated our marriage – she was ordained even before we went to Europe in case we wanted to elope!)
 We were having a small sort of party with our housemates, and she and Dustin disappeared for a while, and a few minutes afterward I found out that, after all my pushing in Europe, they finally slept together, then and there.
-I didn’t mind the sex so much, just that they’d been ashamed enough to sneak off, and didn’t talk to me beforehand to make sure I would be okay.
+I didn’t mind the sex so much, just that they’d snuck off, and didn’t talk to me beforehand to make sure I would be okay.
 The main thing for me was that I didn’t get the first “wedding night” with my new husband – the last few days we hadn’t had the chance!
 Or we just hadn’t desired it enough, I don’t know.
 Our sex life changed after the abortion.
 But I forgave them both quick, and even was compelled to reach out and take care of my friend so that she wouldn’t feel guilt or sorrow– whatever that says about me, or all our relationships, I don’t know – and we had our party and lots of fun together the next day.

 A few months later, I got word that Andrew was missing and they were expecting not to find him alive.
 When it was confirmed and I heard about what happened… I was a wreck.
 I hadn’t coped properly with Kinsey’s suicide 6 months before, and had placed the hope I had to not lose other friends to their sorrow, all in the Work… and here was another dear friend, who had access to all of the truth, who decided to end his life anyway.
 I could not escape the circles in my mind of there being no hope.
 My sense of loss was profound and enveloping, and I could not see any way out.